BestTimesToVisit.com Logo

 packing

-Layering is your absolute best friend in Lapland!
-Think thermal base layers, a fleece or wool mid-layer, and a windproof, waterproof outer shell.
-Don't forget a warm hat that covers your ears, waterproof gloves, and thermal socks – your extremities will thank you when you're out chasing the Northern Lights or enjoying a husky sled ride.
+Layering is your best friend in Lapland!
+Think thermal base layers, a fleece mid-layer, and a windproof/waterproof outer shell.
+Don't forget a warm hat that covers your ears, waterproof gloves, and insulated, waterproof boots – your toes will thank you when you're out aurora hunting or enjoying a husky sled ride.

 money

-While credit cards are widely accepted, it's wise to carry a small amount of cash (Euros) for smaller purchases, especially in more remote villages or for local craft markets.
-Many Finns also use mobile payment apps like MobilePay, but as a tourist, cash is the most universally accepted backup.
+While credit cards are widely accepted, it's wise to have some Euros in cash for smaller purchases, especially in more remote villages or at local markets.
+Many places might not have a minimum spend for card transactions, but having cash ensures you're always covered.

 transport

-Renting a car gives you the most freedom, but be prepared for winter driving conditions – snow tires are standard, and roads can be icy.
-If you're sticking to major towns like Rovaniemi or Levi, public buses are decent, and many tour operators include transfers.
-For remote areas, pre-booking airport shuttles or taxis is essential.
+Renting a car gives you the most freedom, but be prepared for winter driving conditions.
+Ensure your rental includes winter tires and familiarize yourself with Finnish road signs.
+If you're sticking to major towns like Rovaniemi or Levi, public buses and taxis are reliable, and many tour operators include transport to activities.

 culture